RihamAdil1/Rihal-Challenge-ML/README.md

 ### RQ5:Detect if the news article is related to Palestine and categorize it under a new subcategory called "FreePalestine".

 ## Notebooks:
+This repository contains multiple notebooks, each addressing specific research questions (RQ1, RQ2, RQ3, RQ5).
+Please note that EDA (Exploratory Data Analysis) is performed only in the first notebook.

 1. [notebook2.ipynb](https://colab.research.google.com/drive/1_CUOKjuVvRKgrmlJEI2wVn-L9bon8s4b#scrollTo=Bq42J4w6CIuS)
 2.
 3.